MyGet/MyGetDocs/site/Docs/Start-Here/MyGet-FAQ.markdown

 For the package being installed, NuGet looks in the current package source (if specified, otherwise all).
 Regardless of wether a package source is specified or not, NuGet will look for the package's dependencies in all configured package sources.

+# Can I push packages without listing them?

+Yes, you can.
+In earlier NuGet clients, it was possible to push a package to a NuGet server without publishing it.
+Later NuGet clients no longer support this scenario using one command.
+However by using both the `push` command followed by `delete`, this behaviour can be mimicked with later clients.

+    nuget push MyPackage-1.0.nupkg -Source <feed> <apikey>
+	nuget delete MyPackage 1.0 -Source <feed> <apikey>

+This workflow will first push and publish the package and immediately request to unlist the package from the feed.

 ## What is the SLA for MyGet?

 We provide our service best-effort and [have achieved 99.9% availability or more during for months in row](http://status.myget.org/519401/history).